-- 1. Participation -20%
+- 1. Participation -15%

 - 2. Responses papers 20% Blanton response - 10% UGS lecture response - 10%

+- 4. Parade project -10%

-- 4. Country Profile -47%Part 1 - 12%
+- 4. Country Profile 45%

-- Part 1 12% Part 2 - 15%
+- Part 1 15%

+- Part 2 10%

-- Part 3 20% Intervention Memo -13%
+- Part 3 20%

+- 5. Intervention Memo -10%

 Class participation.
 Class participation is measured in a number of ways.
-Firsts, as suggested by the course title, dialogue is a central component of this course.
+First, as suggested by the course title, dialogue is a central component of this course.
 In this context, dialogue does not mean that we should be out to win debates with our fellow students or throw out uninformed opinions, nor does it mean that we will strive to come together as a one-view-for-all group.
 Instead, what we would like to achieve is an ACADEMICALLY INFORMED dialogue regarding the issues that are being discussed, using the readings, faculty member guests, each other, and previous class discussion as the tools to help us discuss these issues in a civil manner.
 Thus, you are expected to a) show up and b) complete all readings for the day's class before coming to class.
 Read as actively as possible.
 Class time will be an opportunity to discuss and further explore the readings, so it is essential that everyone comes prepared.
 This is not to say that our personal experiences, backgrounds, and opinions are not important.
 They are, but our personal experiences and backgrounds are also (very) limited.
 In short, you are expected to be academically informed, full prepared participants in the discussions that take place.
 And, of course, a significant part of a good dialogue involves good listening...not just talking (10%).

 Second, you will complete a personal narrative.
 A really good way for me to get to know you is by having you write up your responses to a set of questions that provide me a window into who you are and how I can help you be as strong a student as you can be.
 For example, where are you from? why are you taking this course - are you particularly interested in the topic or did it fulfill a requirement? what parts of the syllabus look most and least interesting to you? what do you find most exciting and most challenging about the transition to UT?
 The complete list of questions is available on Blackboard.
-It is due on Wednesday, September 5.
-I would like you to email me your answers to these questions.
-Save a copy of this, we'll go over it again at the end of the semester (4% of your grade).
+It is due on

+Wednesday, September 4.
+Please bring a hardcopy of your answers to these questions.
+Save a copy of this, we'll go over it again at the end of the semester.

 Third, you will share 2 current newspaper or other media stories on HIV/AIDS.
 Stories in the press are common and bring a 'real world' dimension to our conversations.
 Please print out what you find (or send me the url) and write up a brief description about what you read/saw.
 Be prepared to talk about it in class.
-(6% of your grade).
+5% of grade).

 Gem visits and response papers.
 Signature courses are designed to draw on university "gems", the unique resources (e.g., collections, museums) of the University that are available to students.
 In this class, the Country Profile project will have you take advantage of the exceptional research resources available at the UT libraries.
-You are also required to attend at least two other Gems this semester.
-One is nested in the Arts; the other in academia (see assignments for more details).
+You are also required to attend two other Gems this semester.
+One is nested in the Arts-we will take a trip to the Blanton Museum on campus; the other in academia -one of three Fall 2013 University Lecture Series discussions.